yasircck/HW-2-TheSpaceGame/readme.md

 Start gulp by just running `gulp` in the console.
 Start the code by running `dist/index.html` with Visual Studio Code's Web Server by right-clicking on the file and selecting `vscode-preview-server: Launch on Browser`.
 Anytime you save, gulp should recompile the code automatically.

-Setup follows [this helpful guide from TypeScript] (https://www.typescriptlang.org/docs/handbook/gulp.html) (Up through Watchify).
+Setup follows [this helpful guide from TypeScript] (https://www.typescriptlang.org/docs/handbook/gulp.html) (Up through Watchify).# HW-2-TheSpaceGame